 Meet New NYC Schools Chancellor Melissa Aviles-Ramos

-Melissa Aviles-Ramos has been named the new NYC schools chancellor and is set to take the reigns starting January 1, 2025.
+Melissa Aviles-Ramos has been named the new NYC schools chancellor.

-Last week, parents of children in New York City public schools got word that next year, there would be a change in leadership during a press conference when the longtime educator was named the new NYC Schools Chancellor.
-In an unusual move, the announcement came months before she starts the job, and shortly after news broke that Schools Chancellor David Banks will be retiring at the end of 2024.
+Parents of children in New York City public schools learned there would be a change in leadership during a press conference on September 25.
+2024 when Aviles-Ramos was introduced as the new NYC Schools Chancellor.
+In an unusual move, the announcement came months before she was set to start the job, and shortly after news broke that Schools Chancellor David Banks would be retiring at the end of 2024.
+However, Banks announced on October 2.
+2024 that he would leave his position on October 16, 2024 instead and Melissa Aviles-Ramos will take over then.

 Who is Melissa Aviles-Ramos?